LightSpeedWorks/co-chan/README.md

 Usage
 -----

-  Chan does not directly use any ES6 Harmony features, but it is designed to work well with co, a control flow library based on ES6 generators.
+  `aa-chan` does not directly use any ES6 Harmony features, but it is designed to work well with [co](https://github.com/visionmedia/co), a control flow library based on ES6 generators.

-  The following example uses co and requires `node 0.11.x` (unstable) and must be run with the `--harmony-generators` flag.
+  The following example uses co and requires `node 0.11.x` (unstable) and must be run with the `--harmony-generators` or `--harmony` flag.
   Future stable versions of node.js will include support for generators.

-### use co generators
+### example using co generators

 ```js
 // require the dependencies